 1. What is RDF?

 RDF stands for Rural Development Foundation.
-It was started by members of the Errabelli family who wanted to give back to the land that had brought them wealth.
+It was started by members of the Errabelli family who wanted to give back to the society that had brought them wealth.
 Recognizing access to quality education as the key to their success, they decided to start a school.
-Today, RDF educates 2,000 students in five primary schools and one junior college throughout Andra Pradesh.
-It was registered as a non-profit society under the Indian Public Societies Registration Act, on 10th April, 1996.
+Today, RDF educates over 1900 students approximately in four schools and one junior college in the state of Telangana.
+On 10th April 1996, it was registered as a non-profit society under the Indian Public Societies Registration Act 1860.

 2. What has RDF done so far?

-583 rural children have graduated from RDF’s schools in the last 11 years.
-These are the first generation of rural boys and girls in the state of Andhra Pradesh who have received a full-time education from nursery through to the age of 16.
+More than 2073 rural children have graduated from RDF’s schools in the last 25 years.
+These are the first generation of rural boys and girls in the state of Telangana who have received a full-time education from Nursery to Class 12.

-Some of our students go on to successful academic and/or professional employment.
-Others remain in the village and continue to participate in their communities.
-As a result of their RDF experience, they are less susceptible to fraud, understand their rights better, have better hygiene and nutrition, lack chauvinism and will do more to educate their own children.
+Some of our students go on to take up successful academic or professional employment.
+Others remain in the village and continue to carry on with their family trade or occupation and participate in their community activities.
+As a result of their RDF experience, they are less susceptible to fraud, are fully aware of their rights as well as their duties, have better sense of hygiene and nutrition, lack chauvinism and will do everything to educate their own children.
+Moreover, they exhibit refined civic sense and social responsibility.

 3. What does RDF do now?